My skin is a bit to dusky side so, it took a little more efforts to show maybe.Overall very nice blush.

-A cheek tint is a great way to accentuate your natural beauty and give you the perfect blush glow without having to worry about applying foundation, blush, or lipstick—a huge time saver in the morning when you’re in a rush!
+A cheek tint is a great way to accentuate your natural beauty and give you the perfect blush glow without having to worry about applying foundation, blush on face, or lipstick—a huge time saver in the morning when you’re in a rush!
 When shopping for a cheek tint, be sure to look for one that has both oil and water-based moisturizers in it to keep your skin healthy, glowing, and fresh all day long.
 Here are seven ways to use your cheek tint in the morning or at night before bed.

 1) The lips

 While it’s always flattering to have blush rosy pout (that no one needs beauty products to achieve), tints or stains can give your lips an even bigger boost.
 Rub some tint onto your finger and then smooth it on, like you would with gloss.
 You can also apply some of that pigment directly onto your lips using a Q-tip or angled brush.
 Be sure not to overdo it though; subtlety is key when it comes to stained lips.

 2) The nose